German invasion of Belgium (1940): Belgian forces

-The Belgian Naval Corps (Corps de Marine) was resurrected in 1939.
-Most of the Belgian merchant fleet, some 100 ships, evaded capture by the Germans.
+After the Belgian Corps of Torpedo Boats and Marines had been disbanded on 31 March 1927, a civilian State Marine remained which patrolled Antwerp harbour and used some disarmed vessels for fishery protection.
+A Belgian Naval Corps (Corps de Marine/Marinekorps) was resurrected on 15 September 1939.
+It was part of the Army and deployed twenty-nine patrol boats, pilot vessels and (mine-sweeping) trawlers.
+On 17 May, the entire Belgian fishing fleet of 507 vessels was ordered to assist in evacuating troops from the Belgian coast.
+Most of the Belgian merchant fleet, some 100 ships with 358,000 tons, evaded capture by the Germans.
 Under the terms of a Belgian–Royal Navy agreement, these ships and their 3,350 crewmen were placed under British control for the duration of hostilities.
-The General Headquarters of the Belgian Admiralty was at Ostend under the command of Major Henry Decarpentrie.
+They suffered heavy losses and only 28,000 tons of the original tonnage remained at the end of the war.
+The general headquarters of the Belgian naval component was at Ostend under the command of army Major Henry Decarpentrie.
 The First Naval Division was based at Ostend, while the Second and Third divisions were based at Zeebrugge and Antwerp.

 The Aéronautique Militaire Belge (Belgian Air Force - AéMI) had barely begun to modernise their aircraft technology.
 The AéMI had ordered Brewster Buffalo, Fiat CR.42, and Hawker Hurricane fighters, Koolhoven F.K.56 trainers, Fairey Battle and Caproni Ca.312 light bombers, and Caproni Ca.335 fighter-reconnaissance aircraft, but only the Fiats, Hurricanes, and Battles had been delivered.
 The shortage of modern types meant single-seat versions of the Fairey Fox light bomber were being used as fighters.
 The AéMI possessed 250 combat aircraft.
 At least 90 were fighters, 12 were bombers and 12 were reconnaissance aircraft.
 Only 50 were of reasonably modern standard.
 When liaison and transport aircraft from all services are included, the total strength was 377; however only 118 of these were serviceable on 10 May 1940.
 Of this number around 78 were fighters and 40 were bombers.

-The AéMI was commanded by Paul Hiernaux, who had received his pilot's license just before the outbreak of World War I, and had risen to the position of Commander-in-Chief in 1938.
+The AéMI was commanded by Paul Hiernaux, who had received his pilot's license just before the outbreak of World War I, and had risen to the position of commander-in-chief in 1938.
 Hiernaux organised the service into three Régiments d'Aéronautique (air regiments): the 1er with 60 aircraft, the 2ème with 53 aircraft, and the 3ème with 79 aircraft.